telerik/xaml-docs/knowledge-base/kb-gridview-howto-create-multiselection-combobox-column.md

     }
 {{endregion}}

 __2.__ Next, we will implement our custom column.
 We will inherit [GridViewDataColumn]({%slug radgridview-columns-column-types-data-column%}) and override the __CreateCellElement__ and __CreateCellEditElement__ methods.
 Those are responsible for creating the TextBlock visible in view mode and the RadComboBox editor.
-We also define two custom properties, which will be transferred to the RadComboBox, when it is created.
+We also define two custom properties which will be transferred to the RadComboBox when it is created.

 #### __[C#]__
 {{region cs-kb-gridview-howto-create-multiselection-combobox-column-1}}